 Welcome to the Graduate School Catalog!
-The School of Graduate Studies exemplifies North Carolina A&T State University's tradition of excellence in learning, discovery and engagement.
+The Graduate School exemplifies North Carolina A&T State University's tradition of excellence in learning, discovery and engagement.
 We are proud of our unique approach to the graduate enterprise that comprises the combined efforts of an intercultural faculty and staff, a diverse student population, and an unparalleled research and learning experience.
 Our alumni are leading thinkers and innovators in a variety of fields, seeking to improve life for all in the 21st century and beyond.

-In 2012, the US News and World Report published its rankings that included the following A&T programs: Industrial and Systems Engineering was ranked 56th; the master's in Social Work (joint with UNCG) was ranked 104th, and the College of Engineering's graduate programs were ranked 144th.
-Among online programs, the master's program in Information Technology was ranked 18th, and graduate programs in the School of Education were ranked 85th.
+In 2014, the US News and World Report published its rankings that included the following A&T programs: Industrial and Systems Engineering was ranked 75th; the master's in Social Work (joint with UNCG) was ranked 104th; and the online master's program in Information Technology was ranked 18th.

-In the 2012 ranking of national universities by Washington Monthly magazine, North Carolina A&T State University has been ranked No. 33 overall and No. 2 in the category of social mobility.
+In the 2013 ranking of national universities by Washington Monthly magazine, North Carolina A&T State University has been ranked No. 33 overall and No. 2 in the category of social mobility.
 Washington Monthly rates schools overall based on their contribution to the public good in three categories: social mobility - recruiting and graduating low-income students; research - producing cutting-edge scholarship and PhDs; and service - encouraging students to give something back to their country.